pschool-in/curriculum/content/grammar/SENTENCE PATTERN.md

 ### e.g.
 ```
-Rani dance well (Here “Rani” - Subject)
+Rani dance well (Rani Subject)
-The child broke the glass(Here “The child” - Subject)
+The child broke the glass (The child-Subject)
 ```
 ## VERB (V)
 Verb (V) consists of auxiliaries or finite verbs.
 In every sentence the most important word is the verb.
 A verb shows an